howonlee/mertonon/docs/v0_8_roadmap.md

 - [x] Munge mt user FE to be joined with password logins for viewing
 - [x] Manually test create/delete FE for password logins
 - [x] Call password authn done for now (not authz)
-- [ ] Select where joined endpoint generation
+- [x] Select where joined endpoint generation
+- [ ] Test BE model update-many
+- [ ] Test BE api model update, update-many
+- [ ] Update button thinking
+- [ ] Make one instance of update button (grid)

 - [ ] Select where joined tests - ordinary properties, read only tho
+- [ ] Password login create BE api test
+- [ ] Actually write out session login BE test

 - [ ] Cobjs for self-gantt
 - [ ] Weights for self-gantt
 - [ ] Some entries for self-gantt
 - [ ] Whack that one failing test
-- [ ] Password login create BE api test
-- [ ] Actually write out session login BE test
-- [ ] Test BE model update-many
-- [ ] Test BE api model update, update-many

 - [ ] Event gens
 - [ ] Pure view gens
 - [ ] Mutation state gens